ncatlab/nlab-content/pages/3/2/2/8/8223/content.md

 Moreover, every induced subgraph $H \hookrightarrow G$ arises as an equalizer (consider the equalizer of the two embeddings of $G$ into the amalgamation $G +_H G$, which at the vertex level agrees with $H \hookrightarrow G$).

-Of course this is elementary, but we get much more more: the quasitopos $SimpGph$ is also a [[locally cartesian closed category]], and [[dependent products]] can also be read off directly from how they work for presheaves.
+Of course this is elementary, but we get much more: the quasitopos $SimpGph$ is also a [[locally cartesian closed category]], and [[dependent products]] can also be read off directly from how they work for presheaves.
 =--

 It is easy to describe [[monomorphism|monos]] and [[epimorphism|epis]] in $SimpGph$.
 For, let $\Gamma = \hom(1, -): SimpGph \to Set$ be the underlying vertex-set [[forgetful functor]].